leodium/leodium-ReLive-NoMansSky-Expeditions-Offline/Expedition 03 Redux - Cartographers/ReadMe.txt

 Changes to the SEASON_DATA_CACHE.json file
 ------
-EndTimeUTC value --> 2893423600 (so that it can still be done today)
+EndTimeUTC value --> 2893423600 (so that it can still be done today) StartingSuitTechSlots value --> 16 (to have Tech slots available since they were mixed up with the inventory at the time)

 Bug ?
 ---